chinapedia/wikipedia.abstract.en/Page/Curry.md

 Bangladesh and West Bengal

-Pointed_Gourd_Curry_-_Kolkata_2011-09-20_5428.JPG

 Bengali cuisine, which refers to the cuisine of Bangladesh and the West Bengal state of India, includes curries, including seafood and fresh fish.
 Mustard seeds and mustard oil are added to many recipes, as are poppy seeds.
 Emigrants from the Sylhet district of Bangladesh founded the curry house industry in Britain and in Sylhet some restaurants run by expatriates specialise in British-style Indian food.[19]

 Northern India

-Rajma_Chawal,_from_India.jpg-Chawal'', curried red kidney beans with steamed rice, from India]] Curries are the most well-known part of Indian cuisine.
+-Chawal'', curried red kidney beans with steamed rice, from India]] Curries are the most well-known part of Indian cuisine.
 Most Indian dishes are usually curry based, prepared by adding different types of vegetables, lentils or meats in the curry.
 The content of the curry and style of preparation varies per the region.
 Most curries are water based, with occasional use of dairy and coconut milk.
 Curry dishes are usually thick and spicy and are eaten along with steamed rice and variety of Indian breads.

 Gujarat